 Dimmers

-Dimmers make it easy to adjust the brightness level and open up a wide range of lighting moods.
-They not only provide more flexible lighting options, but they also help save energy and extend the life of your light bulbs.
+Dimmers make it easy to adjust the brightness level and change the lighting moods.
+They provide flexible lighting options, save energy and extend the life of light bulbs.

 - Single-pole dimmers are designed for lights controlled from a single dimmer in one location.